DCC-EX/dcc-ex.github.io/docs/about/contributing/website/style-guide.rst

 * Preferred Terms:

   * Use **"Motor Driver"**, not "Motor Shield", "Motor Board", "Motorboard"
-  * In general use **'loco'** instead of 'locomotive' or 'engine'
+  * In general use **'train'** or **'loco'** instead of 'locomotive' or 'engine'

 *	Use railroad/railway terminology that is understandable by all English-speaking people. |br|\ Where there are clear differences from US to non-US terminology use both with a slash between and use the US version first. e.g. turnouts/points, consists/multiple units, switching/shunting.
+(Only because the US term appears in apps like JMRI.)
 *	No full stop at the end of a numbered or unnumbered list
 *	Numbered lists should generally only be used if they are describing a specific sequence, or the numbering is important to the text
 * Use first person (you and your; not I, me, my or am) language